telepresenceio/telepresence/README.md

 Serving HTTP on 0.0.0.0 port 9000 (http://0.0.0.0:9000/) ...
 ```

-The `python -m httpserver` is now started on port 9000 and will run until terminated by <ctrl>-C. Access it from a browser using `http://hello/` or use curl from another terminal.
+The `python -m httpserver` is now started on port 9000 and will run until terminated by `<ctrl>-C`.
+Access it from a browser using `http://hello/` or use curl from another terminal.
 With curl, it presents a html listing from the directory where the server was started.
 Something like:
 ```console
 $ curl hello
 <!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01//EN" "http://www.w3.org/TR/html4/strict.dtd">